GoogleCloudPlatform/click-to-deploy/k8s/influxdb/README.md

 Do a one-time setup of your cluster and install Custom Reference Definition object for Kubernetes Application.

-To do that, please, navidate to k8s/vendor subfolder of click-to-deploy repository and run the following command:
+To do that, navigate to `k8s/vendor` subdirectory of the repository and run the following command:

 ```shell
 kubectl apply -f marketplace-tools/crd/*